femboyfin/dbdideas/misc.md

 Modify the normal 7-second grace period based on the average progression of the anti-camp meter per hook stage.

+### Tie running grunts to grunts of pain

+There is an additional sound layer to players running called "running grunts" that begin playing after sprinting continuously for ~5 steps.
+Currently there is nothing that effects the existence nor volume of these.
+Tying the volume of Running Grunts to the Grunts of Pain adjustments done by Iron Will, Off the Record, Stridor, etc. would provide these otherwise injured-only effects a more general minor benefit.

 ## UI

 ### Mid-match text chat